drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Being Trapped with a Bad Scaffold

-When a lead is chosen, it is useful to make sure that the corresponding scaffold does not contain structural elements that are constantly detrimental to the biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/being-trapped-bad-scaffold-ed6b0190'><i class='fa fa-play' aria-hidden='true'></i></button>When a lead is chosen, it is useful to make sure that the corresponding scaffold does not contain structural elements that are constantly detrimental to the biological activities.
 It is worth spending some time addressing this issue before embarking on an SAR optimization program with a bad scaffold.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.